 Divorce statistics in Thailand or the divorce rate in Thailand, are not always well published.
 The divorce rates in Thailand are not well known as the Thai courts do not distinguish if it is Thai-Thai or a Thai-Foreigner divorce.
 We do however know that in rural Thailand in the Isaan region the divorce rates tend to be very high.
 This should not come as no surprise that the Thailand divorce rate for mixed couples are so high.
 It was in 2007 that The Nation a large and well-respected newspaper wrote an article about the divorce rates in Thailand.

-The article note that in the district of Khon Kaen in Thailand during a 3 month period a total of 143 divorces occurred which was between a Thai and a foreigner.
+The article notes that in the district of Khon Kaen during a 3 month period.
+There was a total of 143 divorces occurred which was between a Thai and a foreigner.
+From there we have to estimate the divorce rate in Thailand for foreigners.
 The judge noted that most of these cases had been filed by the Thai wife and not the foreigner.
 The main reason for these divorces had been that the Thai women did not get the marriage they had expected.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.